Jay-study-nildana/AzureDevOpsForStudents/BicepHelloWorld/README.md

 1. You need to update the Azure service principal details in github secrets section.
 1. delete your azure resources immediately after done with learning.
+1. every time this workflow runs, it will create a new web app. so, you need to change the web app name every time you run it.

 # sample azure service principal